Dipan2004/DGPT/README.md

 ## Model limitations

-Be honest with yourself about what this is:

 - **Not instruction-tuned.** It completes text; it does not follow commands or answer questions reliably.
 - **Not aligned/chat-tuned.** No RLHF, no DPO, no safety fine-tuning.